ibm-cloud-docs/event-notifications/en-email-templates.md

 ## Custom Email Invitation
  {: #en-custom-email-invitation}

  Provide a subject and construct the body.
-Include a placeholder for inserting the invitation text, accompanied by the subscription URL.
+Include a placeholder for inserting the invitation text, which is accompanied by the subscription URL.
 This placeholder, represented as `{{ibmen_invitation}}`, is used to substitute the invitation URL.

 ### Invitation Template Payload Example
  {: #invitation-payload}